nagornovys/Cancer_cell_evolution/README.md

 2. To check or/and change the parameters of simulation in the end of file and in the input files.
 3. Run the simulation using _"model()"_ function.
 4. To see data, please, see _cellout.txt_ file.
-5. To analize results of simulation, please, use _ineq.R_ and _Analyze.R_ scripts.
+5. To analize results of simulation and to plot them, please, use _ineq.R_ and _Analyze.R_ scripts.

 Funding